stuartjamesmcnicholas/VulkanCCP4/README.md

 The repository contains everything required to compile and build the examples on <img src="./images/windowslogo.png" alt="" height="22px" valign="bottom"> Windows, <img src="./images/linuxlogo.png" alt="" height="24px" valign="bottom"> Linux, <img src="./images/androidlogo.png" alt="" height="24px" valign="bottom"> Android, <img src="./images/applelogo.png" alt="" valign="bottom" height="24px"> iOS and macOS (using MoltenVK) using a C++ compiler that supports C++11.

+This fork has been tested on:
+- Intel 2017 MacBook Pro, macOS Monterey
+- Intel 2014 MacBook Pro, macOS Big Sur
+- M1 2020 MacBook Pr, macOS Monterey
+- Gigabyte BRIX GB-BMCE-5105, Intel Celeron, Intel UHD Graphics, Ubuntu 21.10
+- rasperrypi400 (Raspberry Pi 400, Rapsberry Pi OS Bullseye)

+The Macs and BRIX have been tested with the [Vulkan SDK 1.3.204](https://vulkan.lunarg.com/sdk/home).

+The Raspberry Pi required the lastest Vulkan enabled Mesa to be built.

 See [BUILD.md](BUILD.md) for details on how to build for the different platforms.

 ## Running